-Welcome to American University's Master's Program in Justice, Law & Criminology and Master's Program in Terrorism & Homeland Security Policy.
+Welcome to American University's Master's Program in Justice, Law & Criminology.
 Along with our website, this graduate handbook provides the information you will need during your studies here at AU.

-Our department is home to some of the country's leading scholars in criminology, criminal justice, national and homeland security, and law and society.
+Our department is home to some of the country's leading scholars in criminology, criminal justice, national and homeland security, political violence, and law and society.
 Justice, Law and Criminology blends the work of scholars from many disciplines, including the social sciences, law, and the humanities.
 The department is truly interdisciplinary, allowing you the opportunity to carry out research on a variety of important issues, including crime, violence, terrorism, policing, punishment, and legal studies, to name just a few.